jedel1043/slurm-charms/CONTRIBUTING.md

 are a huge help.
 Pull requests should remain focused and not contain commits not related to what you are contributing.

-__Ask first__ before embarking on any __significant__ pull request such as add new sections, changing the layout, or heavily revising existing sections; otherwise, you risk spending a lot of time working on something that Charmed HPC's maintainers may not want to merge into the documentation!
-For trivial changes, or contributions that do not require a large amount of time, you can go ahead and make a pull request.
+__Ask first__ before embarking on any __significant__ pull request such as implementing new features, refactoring methods, or incorporating new libraries;
+otherwise, you risk spending a lot of time working on something that the Charmed HPC core developers may not want to merge into the the Slurm charms!
+For trivial changes, or contributions that do not require a large amount of time, you can go ahead and open a pull request.

-Adhering to the following process is the best way to get your contribution accepted into Charmed HPC's documentation:
+Adhering to the following process is the best way to get your contribution accepted into the Slurm charms:

 1. [Fork](https://help.github.com/articles/fork-a-repo/) the project, clone your fork, and configure the remotes: